Catching up on MediaPolicy – YouTube’s fake AI Journalists – Go west, CBC – DM@X 2026

 The Online Harms bill is coming back to the House of Commons.

-The Liberal Bill C-63 that died on the order table when the April 2025 federal election was called, was initially a three-in-one omnibus.
+The Liberal Bill C-63 that died on the order table when the April 2025 federal election was called was initially a three-in-one omnibus.

-It was an anti-hate bill that increased prison terms for existing Criminal Code hate speech offences, codified the judge-made law on defining hate, and increased prison terms for hate-motivated crimes.
+It was an anti-hate bill that increased prison terms for existing Criminal Code hate speech offences and hate-motivated crimes as well as codifying the judge-made law on defining hate.

 It also reinstated the abolished right of individuals to bring human rights complaints against hate speech.